AirAsia move

 Stage 1: Empathize

-Conducted market research to identify existing time and task managing challenges and user preferences.
+Conducted UX research to identify existing time and task managing challenges and user preferences.
 Research methods included user interviews, competitive analysis, and user personas.

 Stage 2: Define